ulsa/stockquote/README.md

 multi-threaded receiver, and update the GUI table with the retrieved results accordingly.

-The button `Clear` will clear the table form any stock information.
+The button `Clear` will clear the table from any stock information.
 New stock symbols can be added by typing a stock symbol in the text field, like `GOOG` or `AMZN` for example, and clicking `Add Symbol`.